-One of the most unique medical training facilities in the tristate area, the Jorge N. Buxton Microsurgical Education Center, is open and available for use by all interested professionals at The New York Eye and Ear Infirmary.
+One of the most unique medical training facilities in the tristate area, the Jorge N. Buxton Microsurgical Education Center, is open and available for use by all interested professionals at New York Eye and Ear Infirmary of Mount Sinai (NYEE).

 It provides Ophthalmologists, Otolaryngologists and Plastic Surgeons with opportunities for hands-on experience in a variety of surgical procedures before actually treating patients in the operation room.
 The center is equipped with 16 workstations, each with state-of- the-art operating microscopes, and microsurgical instruments.
 One station is equipped with a chip camera for live demonstration of surgical techniques.
 The Center is also equipped with plasma monitors and the latest video technology.

 The modern microsurgical laboratory is central to the educational mission of NYEE.
 Nothing can replace the development of tactile skills and familiarity with three-dimensional anatomical structures.

 In Ophthalmology, “hands on” courses include cataract removal, reconstructive plastic surgery, corneal transplantation, non-laser glaucoma surgery, strabismus surgery (muscle surgery to correct crossed eyes), and suturing and incision techniques.
 Phacoemulsification (used in removal of a cataract) and vitrectomy (removal of the jelly-like matter in the eye to improve vision lost from bleeding within the eye) are practiced on both a simulator and specimens.

 In Otolaryngology, intensive specialized training is necessitated by the very structure of human temporal bone, which is one of the most complex in the body, including both the outer portions of the skull as well as housing sensitive bones and tissue responsible for hearing and balance.
 Otologic surgery takes place within an extremely small operative area and the more important structures are located deep in the head so as to always require delicate microsurgery.